-I talked to my doctor, who said, “Oh, it’s just age related… that happens to all men.”
+I talked to my doctor, who told me, “Oh, it’s just age related… that happens to all men.”
 He was wrong.
 I added meat, eggs, fish, and some dairy back into my diet, and my interest in sex came back within a few days (after three years of declining interest).
 The problem that time was my diet.

-I’m not saying everyone needs animal-based foods to have a good sex drive, but for me, I’ve found it to be foundational.
-(My diet these days has lots of foods from plant, animal and fungal (mushroom) sources.
+My diet these days has lots of foods from plant, animal and fungal (mushroom) sources.
 I eat lots of beef, lamb fish, shrimp, and poultry, salads, peppers, tomatoes, cabbage, broccoli, apples, avocados, and berries, I don’t eat plants or animals from industrial (CAFO) farms.
 The animals I eat are all from family farms where I can verify that they had good lives, had access to pasture, were protected from predators, and were ethically slaughtered when the time came.

 Before and after:

-By taking supplements, eating a balanced (all-organic) diet, and working out very hard six days a week in my home gym (three days on my upper body; three days on my legs, glutes and core), I’ve been able to reverse age-related muscle wasting.
+By taking supplements, eating a balanced (all-organic) diet, and working out several days a week in my home gym (three days on my upper body; three days on my legs, glutes and core), I’ve been able to reverse age-related muscle wasting.
 The photos above show what I looked like two years ago (at the age of 67) and today at the age of 69.
 See the posts below for more details.

 Want to support this website?

 If you like the content of this website, you can support it in two ways:

 - Buying anti-aging supplements and products from DoNotAge.org using the discount code PATHWAYS.
 (DoNotAge is my channel’s sponsor; when you use the discount code, you’ll be buying high quality supplements developed to support healthy aging and life extension, and the channel will receive a small payment, enough to keep us going)